Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

 \section{A geometric lifting of RSK - Kirillov's ``Tropical RSK''}

 As we have seen in Proposition \ref{RSK_maxplus}, $\rsk$ can be encoded in terms of piecewise linear recursive relations, using the $(\max,+)$ algebra.
 Kirillov \cite{K01} replaced the $(\max,+)$ in the set of $\rsk$'s piecewise linear relations with relations $(+,\times)$, thus establishing a {\it geometric lifting} of $\rsk$, which he named {\it tropical} $\rsk$.
-This name was given by Kirillov in honour of P. Sch\"utzenberger, who due to his liking for doing mathematics in the tropics, he used the term ``tropical'' to characterise unusual, ``exotic'' mathematical structures.
-However, since the term tropical has been reserved for the passage from the $(+,\times)$ algebra to the $(\max,+)$, the term geometric $\rsk$ ($\grsk$) has now prevailed for the geometric lifting of the $\rsk$ correspondence.
+This name was given by Kirillov in honour of P. Sch\"utzenberger, see \cite{K01}, page 84, for some clues regarding the etymology of this name.
+However, since the term tropical has been reserved for the opposite passage from the $(+,\times)$ algebra to the $(\max,+)$, the term geometric $\rsk$ ($\grsk$) has now prevailed for the geometric lifting of the $\rsk$ correspondence.
 In this section we will present the construction of $\grsk$ following mostly a matrix reformulation by Noumi and Yamada \cite{NY04} motivated by discrete integrable systems.
 The approach is closely related to that of Proposition \ref{RSK_maxplus}.
 Let us start with the definition of the {\it geometric row insertion}.